Welcoming the Shechinah

-Rabbi Yohanan is quoted in the Gemara Sanhedrin 42a saying: “One who makes the blessing for the new moon in its proper time is considered as if he welcomed the Shechinah [the Divine Presence]”
+Rabbi Yohanan is quoted in the Gemara Sanhedrin 42a saying: “One who makes the blessing for the new moon in its proper time is considered as if he welcomed the Shechinah”

-The parallel is drawn between the physical moon on one side and Shechinah/Jewish people on the other.
+Gemara is drawing a parallel between the physical moon on one side and Shechinah/Jewish people on the other.

 Just like the physical moon is constantly going through the cycle of visible waxing and waning, so does Klal Isroel/Shechina is always going through ups and downs, reflecting the G-d’s light more or less, channeling more Godliness into the world or less.

-The more accurate translation of the above-mentioned verse from Gemara Sanhedrin, which does give a hint of the deeper meaning of the mitzvah Kiddush Levana, is:
+Here is more accurate translation of the this verse from Gemara Sanhedrin.
+It helps us to grasp a deeper meaning of the mitzvah Kiddush Levana:

 “One who makes the blessing for the new moon in its proper time is considered as if he received/accepted the Shechinah”.

-So rather than ambiguous “greeting”, we are talking about Kiddush Levana being a procedure for making a connection with the Shechinah!
+So rather than ambiguous “greeting”, Kiddush Levana helps us to accept/connect to the Shechinah!

-When the Kiddush Levana is done at the right time and in the state of joy, the connection with the Shechinah allows us to give it strength on one side, and allows Shechinah to affect our day-to-day life, filling in our material and spiritual lack.
+When we do the Kiddush Levana at the right time, being in the state of love and joy, we connect with the Shechinah to give it strength.
+Our focus on the mitzvah allows Shechinah to affect our day-to-day life, filling in our material and spiritual lack.
 In other words, we benefit from boosted Hashgacha Pratit – individual Divine Providence in our life.

-So “receiving” Shechinah as a consequence of Kiddush Levana is quite literal – one receives Shechinah into his life in the month to follow.
+So “receiving” Shechinah as a consequence of Kiddush Levana is quite literal – one receives Shechinah into his life for the month to follow.

-The “greeting” translation is quite accurate as well, as “greeting” implies exchange of energy, which is what is happening during Kiddush Levana.
+The “greeting” translation is quite accurate as well.
+The “greeting” implies exchange of energy, exactly what is happening during Kiddush Levana.

-We can glean additional meaning of the mitzvah if we look closer into the specifics of time when Kiddush Levana is done: from the 7-th day to the 14.5 days of the lunar cycle.
-This means we only “make the contact” when moon is growing but already reached certain maturity.
+We can glean additional meaning of the mitzvah if we look closer into WHEN we do Kiddush Levana.
+According to Halachah, we do it from the 7-th day to the 14.75 days of the lunar cycle.
+This means we only “connect” while the moon had reached certain maturity but is still growing .

 This timing allows us to “hitch the hike” of the growth/expansion energy radiated by the moon/Shechinah.

-(It also explains why, according to Halacha, one cannot make Kiddush Levana after the moon starts waning – instead of the Chesed/Expansion momentum, after the 14.75 days of the moon cycle, one is bound to get Gevurah/Contraction energy.
-Some smartphone weather apps show moon phases along with exact time of the cycle, for example “weather & clock widget” for Android.
-If making your Kiddush Levana on 15-th day of the lunar month, you should check that 14 days and 18 hours mark has not yet passed)
+It also explains why, according to Halacha, one cannot make Kiddush Levana after the moon starts waning.
+We want to hitch a hike on the Chesed/Expansion momentum of the first half of lunar month.
+After the 14.75 days of the moon cycle, however, the Moon radiates Gevurah/Contraction energy.
+Some smartphone weather apps show moon phases as well as exact time of the cycle, for example “weather & clock widget” for Android.
+If making your Kiddush Levana on 15-th, you should check that 14 days and 18 hours has not yet passed.

-So this brief prayer service becomes very important factor when one is trying to align one’s life with the moadim and zmanim (annual, monthly and weekly time cycles), to ensure that we are riding the wave, not crashing into it.
+So this brief prayer service becomes very important factor when we align our life with the moadim and zmanim.
+Kiddush Levanah helps us to ride the “life” wave, not crash into it.